dfinity/prettier-plugin-motoko/README.md

 ## Customization

-Configure the formatter by creating a `.prettierrc` file.
-Learn more at [Prettier's config file documentation](https://prettier.io/docs/en/configuration.html).
+Configure the formatter by creating a `.prettierrc` file in your project directory ([full documentation](https://prettier.io/docs/en/configuration.html)).

 ### Example `.prettierrc` configuration with default values: